 Where Do I Vote?

 You vote on Election Day at the polling place designated for the district in which your residence is located, so you must be registered at the address of your current permanent residence.
+A list of the polling places used for the various types of elections may be accessed using a link in the box to the left.

 State Voter Registration and Polling Place Look-Up